pau1a/Transcrypt/main.md

 #### **Future Risk Domains (Deferred to App MVP and Platform Phases)**

-Once the product moves beyond static marketing pages into live data handling, the following categories will enter scope:
+Once the product extends beyond the marketing runtime into live data handling, the following categories will enter scope:

 * **Platform security and data isolation:** mitigated via tenant-level encryption, ephemeral processing containers, and cryptographic manifests.
 * **Operational resilience:** mitigated by automated backups, IaC redeploys, and recovery drills.